marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

-# Throwing Mudd on the Wall (TMoW) with Azure Data Factory
+# Throwing Mudd on the Wall (TMoW) - Instant ELt using Azure Data Factory

 ## This is a work in progress, it is not currently release quality